INTO THE DRUM

 We are all carrying unique rhythms that vibrate with who we are, the land that we walk on, the cultures from which we have grown and the sky that we feel.
 Standing here as ‘Rhythm Carriers’ and ‘Rhythm Keepers’.
 In the current times we are finding that the rhythms we know well are being influenced by rhythms that are new to us – rhythms that ask of us, a completely different way to tune ourselves, in order to meet in the diversity of harmonies.

-Like the two drums – echoing between each other – each forecast will include two Rhythms presented as pairs at intervals over the 6 months.
-This pairing will create a deeper resonance between the contributions honouring their differences and uniting voices.
+Each forecast will create a deeper resonance between the contributions honouring their differences and uniting voices.

 At the end of the project the two drums will be placed together to form ‘the heart drum’ symbolically joining as the infinity symbol imbued with all the rhythms.